yadla-yogesh/sih-crop-advisor-project/README.md

 py -m venv venv
 .\venv\Scripts\activate

-# On macOS/Linux
-python3 -m venv venv
-source venv/bin/activate

 Install the required Python packages.

-pip install -r requirements.txt

-(Note: You will need to create a requirements.txt file or install the packages manually as listed in the development steps).
+pip install Flask Flask-Cors scikit-learn pandas torch torchvision transformers pillow python-dotenv google-generativeai

-Create a secret .env file for your API key.
+Create your secret .env file.

 Create a file named .env inside the backend folder.

 Add your Gemini API key to it:

-GEMINI_API_KEY=AIzaSy...your...key...here

-Place your ML model files (model.pkl, vit_model.pth, class_names.json) inside the backend folder.
+GEMINI_API_KEY=YOUR_API_KEY_HERE

-3. Set Up the Frontend
+Step 4: Set Up the Frontend Application
 Navigate to the frontend directory.

 cd ../frontend
+# (If you are in the backend folder)

 Install the npm packages.

 npm install

-4. Run the Application
+Step 5: Run the Application!
-You will need to run both servers simultaneously in two separate terminals.
+You need to run both servers at the same time in two separate terminals.

 Terminal 1 (Backend):